Twitterapi4all/twitterapi/README.md

-Twitter API for all organizations
+Twitter API for all organisations
 ==========

 Initially it is a Web based twitter api for all organizations, might be also for selected organization initial, later on we have plan to extend in for various organization or any on can add organization and get the their tweets sentiments....